kozlovb/SharedNFT/README.md

 This fixed fee mechanism serves only a very limited amount of use cases.
 In case if artist would like to receive a percentage of funds paid for a transfer, a malicious marketplace may create a smart contract that calls a transfer without sending any funds prior to calling the transfer function.

 There are other options like giving certain rights to the artist - to accept or reject a call of replace_owner.
-But this in turn would open a complicated consensus issues like - an artist blocking sales at will and becoming at the end a third negotiating party with the veto right.
+But this in turn would open a complicated consensus issues - an artist blocking sales at will and becoming at the end a third negotiating party with the veto right.

 ### Different approach